offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

       - port: 5432
 ```

-If no label selectors are present but service's type is set to `ExternalName`, the service will route to some user-defined host.
+If no label selectors are present but the service's type is set to `ExternalName`, the service will route to some user-defined host.
 This is useful for situations where you want to hide the destination, such as an external API that you also want to mock for development / testing.

 ```yaml
 apiVersion: v1